 |P6||I Love My World|

 The school adopts a whole school approach to broaden students’ experiences in character, citizenship and leadership development.
-The CCE Curriculum focuses on using the 3Es (Educating the Minds, Engaging the Hearts and Empowering the Hands) approach to equip pupils with the requisite knowledge, skills and attitudes/values necessary to develop them to be Passionate and Collaborative Learners, Patriotic and Caring Citizens, Proactive and Creative Leaders.
+The CCE Curriculum focuses on using the 3Hs (Educating the Heads, Engaging the Hearts and Empowering the Hands) approach to equip pupils with the requisite knowledge, skills and attitudes/values necessary to develop them to be Passionate and Collaborative Learners, Patriotic and Caring Citizens, Proactive and Creative Leaders.
 Age-appropriate learning experiences are created for pupils to apply the values they have learnt, make decisions and act on them in a responsible way.

 Social Studies aims to prepare our pupils to be citizens of tomorrow by helping them to understand the interconnectedness of Singapore and the world we live in.
-Through inquiry and authentic learning experiences, we seek to inspire mental egaerness and ignite a curiosity to inquire about real world issues that concerns their lives.
-With opportunites to involve our pupils in investigating and inquring during lessons, our pupils will gain better understanding on the complexities of the real world, the Social Studies curriculum equips our pupils with the knowledge, skills and values that would allow them to succeed at becoming effective citizens, workers and leaders in the 21 century.
+Through inquiry and authentic learning experiences, we seek to inspire mental eagerness and ignite a curiosity to inquire about real world issues that concerns their lives.
+With opportunities to involve our pupils in investigating and inquiring during lessons, our pupils will gain better understanding on the complexities of the real world, the Social Studies curriculum equips our pupils with the knowledge, skills and values that would allow them to succeed at becoming effective citizens, workers and leaders in the 21 century.

 Field-based learning allows the pupils to contextualize their learning experience in an authentic real-world setting, thus enabling the relational learning of concepts and content.
 Pupils would also be able to conduct hands-on exploration in a focused area of study, thus being engaged in multi-sensory modes.
 As part of engaging pupils’ interest in inquiry, field-based learning would also motivate and sustain their interest in the subject matter as pupils would learn to explore, construct new knowledge and make connections to the topic being studied.